A balanced diet, regular physical activity, and positive environment are among the most important factors for a happy working life.

 If you have a yoga guru amongst yourselves – great.
 If not, do your research and find corporate yoga classes that will send somebody to your offices and give you yoga lessons tailored to your needs.

-Debbie Lewis, the director and yoga teacher of Corporate Yoga Australia reminds us that everybody can do yoga, regardless of their age, shape or size.
+Debby Lewis, the director and yoga teacher of Corporate Yoga Australia reminds us that everybody can do yoga, regardless of their age, shape or size.
 They just need to make sure that they practice yoga at the level they feel most comfortable with.

 She also suggests that any boardroom yoga class should be conducted by an educated teacher who understands the different abilities and levels of their learners.
 Another important thing about boardroom yoga lessons is consistency.

 “The time of day is not important – morning, lunch or afternoon.
-The key is to find a time that works for you and incorporate it as a regular part of your week – scheduling it like you would a meeting to ensure that you are not double booked or find something “more important” to do.” –Debbie Lewis
+The key is to find a time that works for you and incorporate it as a regular part of your week – scheduling it like you would a meeting to ensure that you are not double booked or find something “more important” to do.” –Debby Lewis

 31. Quick & fun 2 Minute Office Workout break